avadev/Avalara-SDK-Typescript/docs/A1099/V2/CompaniesW9Api.md

 <a name="createcompany"></a>
 # **createCompany**
-> CompanyResponseModel createCompany (string avalaraVersion, string xCorrelationId, CompanyCreateUpdateRequestModel companyCreateUpdateRequestModel)
+> CompanyResponseModel createCompany (string avalaraVersion, string xCorrelationId, string xAvalaraClient, CompanyCreateUpdateRequestModel companyCreateUpdateRequestModel)

 Creates a new company